DataDog/dd-sdk-android/docs/integrated_libraries_android.md

-In## Integrated Libraries
+## Integrated Libraries

 ### Coil

-If you use Coil to load images in your application, take a look at Datadog's [dedicated library](https://github.com/DataDog/dd-sdk-android/tree/master/dd-sdk-android-coil).
+If you use Coil to load images in your application, take a look at Datadog's [dedicated library][1].

 ### Fresco

-If you use Fresco to load images in your application, take a look at Datadog's [dedicated library](https://github.com/DataDog/dd-sdk-android/tree/master/dd-sdk-android-fresco).
+If you use Fresco to load images in your application, take a look at Datadog's [dedicated library][2].

 ### Glide

-If you use Glide to load images in your application, take a look at our [dedicated library](https://github.com/DataDog/dd-sdk-android/tree/master/dd-sdk-android-glide).
+If you use Glide to load images in your application, take a look at our [dedicated library][3].

 ### Picasso